Multimodal Big 6: AI-Powered Literacy Activities for K-12

 - ElevenLabsCreate model read-alouds, pronunciation examples, or short listening scripts.

-- NotebookLMTurn notes into spoken summaries or audio-style explanations.
+- NotebookLMTurn notes and sources into spoken summaries or audio-style explanations.

-- AudacityRecord and edit teacher-made audio for fluency and phonemic practice.
+- AudacityRecord and edit teacher-made audio for fluency, pronunciation, and oral rehearsal.

 Gestural